 “Tahini is a similar concept to peanut butter, but made with sesame seeds,” explains Elena Paravantes, R.D.N.
 “And, it’s different from tahini sauce, which is a mixture of tahini, lemon juice, garlic, and parsley.”

-Tahini sauce is what makes falafel pockets so yummy.
+Tahini sauce is what makes falafel wraps so yummy.